jitendrasuthar1998/learn-nextjs/next.md

 To create dynamic routes, create a new folder with names [productId].

 next.js treats a folder name wrapped inside [] as dynamic value.

+### Private folder

+1. A private folder indicates that it is a private implementation detail and should not be considered by the routing system.

+2. The folder and all its subfolders are execuded from routing.

+3. Prefix the folder name with an underscore.

+4. For separating ui logic from routing logic.